voxel51/api-py/WALKTHROUGH.md

 ### TTL and expiration

-All Data will expire, this expiration time can be adjusted at upload time or updated any time after.
+All Data will expire; this expiration time can be adjusted at upload time or updated at any later time.
 TTL (Time to live) parameters accept ISO date strings or `datetime` objects.

 ```python
 from datetime import datetime, timedelta